Building Custom Components from Scratch

 Location of the 'Make this Form a component' option in the Custom Component Configuration menu

-You’ll also need to add a slot to the component’s HTML.
+You’ll also need to add a slot element to your HTML where you want components to be dropped.
 You’ll be able to drag components into this slot when building the component, but it will also be available to users of the component when it’s added to another Form.

-For example, the following code has two slots.
-Components can be dragged into both slots while editing the custom component, but when the custom component is added to another Form, only the first slot will accept components.
+For example, the following code has one slot.
+Components can be dragged into the slot while editing the custom component and when the custom component is added to another Form.

 </div>